 The currency in Israel is the New Israeli Shekel (NIS).
 Each shekel is divided into 100 ‘agurot’ (singular ‘agura’).
 NIS bills are in denominations of 200, 100, 50 and 20 shekels.
 Coins are in denominations of 1, 2, 5 and 10 shekels, and 50 and 10 agurot.
 One may bring an unlimited amount of local and foreign currency into Israel in cash, travelers’ checks, letters of credit and State of Israel Bonds.
 Foreign currency may be exchanged at any bank and at many hotels.

 Bank operating hours (generally): Sunday through Thursday from 8:30 am -- 12:30 pm and from 4:00 pm – 6:00 pm.

 TIP: The most convenient way to obtain currency is through Bank ATM machines which may be found all over Israel.
 Enter your 4-digit numeric pin number and receive shekels debited in U.S. dollars to your account.
 The exchange rates are fine at the local banks.

 Tour schedules are planned many months ahead, but occasionally there are changes made to your scheduled sightseeing and/or advertised visits.
 Your tour director or local guide will notify you of all changes.

-Tips for your guide and driver are not included in the cost of your tour.
-The following suggestions are guidelines for tipping and are provided for your reference.
+Should tips for your guide and driver not be included in the cost of your tour, the following suggestions are guidelines for tipping and are provided for your reference.

 Newspapers in Israel